redhat-na-ssa/rhte-edge-lab-sno/90-facilitator-laptop/lab/content/labguides/ex-2.2/index.md

 Now that the cluster is ready for import, and we have the capability to apply the agent manifests, we have to kick it off from the edge cluster directly - where we have network access to it. {% if site.data.passwords %}Click the ![Copy command](/assets/images/acm-copy-command.png?style=small "Copy command") button.
 Back in your terminal where you can run `kubectl` commands against your metal SNO cluster, paste the copied command and wait a little bit for magic to happen. {% else %}If you had metal clusters to log into here, you could use the ![Copy command](/assets/images/acm-copy-command.png?style=small "Copy command") button to have a command to run against the cluster locally.
 You don't have any bare metal clusters, so don't bother. {% endif %}Running this (massive) command against an unmanaged cluster spins up some deployments with enough information to reach out and communicate with our cloud-hosted ACM Hub, enrolling the edge cluster under ACM management.

 If you want to wait around for all of your clusters to be ready, you can.
 It makes more sense, in the interest of time, to get started on the next section defining policy and application deployments for our clusters.
-Once any clusters we have policy or applications defined for comes up, they will be enforced then.
+Clusters that match our policy or application placement decisions will have those enforced retroactively, so moving on causes no harm.
 {% if site.data.passwords %}
 > **Note**
 >